 Upon application to the PhD programme, the general requirement is submission of a 5 to 10 page project description/research proposal.
-For more detailed information and for the artistic research programme, see the suggested templates.
+For more detailed information and for the artistic research programme, see the programme's own web site.

 The research proposal should include information about the following items:

 The title must provide information about the topic of the dissertation.
 The research questions should define and delimit the topic in a precise way.
 The presentation of the research questions should be done in a concise way.

 Background of the project

 The applicant should document an appropriate understanding of the field of research, nationally as well as internationally.
 The originality of the project, its innovativeness and relevance to other research in the field should be evident from the proposal.
 The proposal should indicate how the project may supplement previous research and contribute to new knowledge.